 - Once you find this file, double-click the same to read the description.

-The log details the exact cause that has generated the BSOD Error 0x13A.
-Usually, this error arises owing to below three reasons –
+The log enlists the exact cause that might have caused this BSOD Error 0x13A.
+Usually, this error arises because of these three reasons –

 - Corrupted Graphics Driver